 Directors, executive officers and holders of in excess of 10% of the Company's common stock are required to file reports concerning their transactions in and holdings of equity securities of the Company.
-Based on a review of reports filed by each such person, and inquiry of each regarding holdings and transactions, the Company believes that all reports required with respect to the year 2019 were timely filed, except that the initial report of our newly-elected director, Mr. Grasso, which reported holdings of zero, was filed late.
+Based on a review of reports filed by each such person, and inquiry of each regarding holdings and transactions, the Company believes that all reports required with respect to the year 2020 were timely filed, except that one report of a disposition of 4,477 shares by a senior vice president, Chris Terry, was filed late.